Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Minimal surfaces with symmetries in

 We need to express $\tilde{\phi}_j $ and $\phi_j$ by the $\tilde \psi_j$ and $\psi_j$ respectively.
 These functions are uniquely defined up to a sign and from the defining equation we obtain $\tilde{\psi}_j^2 = \psi_j^2 \circ \pi_\Rim$.
 Since the choice of sign has no effect on the discussion of minimal surfaces in $\Nil$, without loss of generality we choose the sign such that

 Next we discuss the relation between the normal Gauss maps of $f$ and $\tilde{f}$.
-The normal Gauss map $g$ of a conformal immersion $f: \mathcal{R}\to\Nil$ takes value in the hyperboloid model $\mathbb{H}^2$ of the hyperbolic plane embedded in the Minkowski $3$-space $\mathbb{L}_3$, see \cite{DIKAsian}.
-Via the stereographic projection, $g$ is regarded as a map into the Poincar{\'e} disk.
-Since the normal Gauss maps $g$ and $\tilde{g}$ of $f$ and $\tilde{f}$ are expressed by the corresponding generating spinors (which have the relation stated above) it is clear that we also have
+The left translated unit normal of $f$ in $\mathfrak{nil}_3$ to the origin of a conformal immersion $f:\mathcal{R}\to\Nil$ takes value in the hyperboloid model $\mathbb{Q}^2$ of the hyperbolic $2$-space $\mathbb{H}^2$ embedded in the Minkowski $3$-space $\Min$, see Appendix \ref{subsc:Realizing} or \cite{DIKAsian}.
+Via its stereographic projection of $\mathbb{Q}^2$ onto $\mathbb{H}^2$, we obtain a map $g$ into the Poincar{\'e} disk $\mathbb{H}^2$ and call it the \textit{normal Gauss map}.